PeedrooDev/PeedrooDev/About.md

-- 👋 Hello, I'm Pedro Alves
+- 👋 Hello, I'm Pedro Alves;
-- 👀 I'm interested in studying
+- 👀 I'm interested in studying.
- 🌱 I'm currently learning front-end.
+- 🌱 I'm currently learning front-end.
 - 📫 How to contact me
 contato.peedroo23@gmail.com.
 - ⚡ Curiosity: Football lover and interested in learning more every day!